python/peps/CONTRIBUTING.rst

 When adding or modifying a PEP, please always include the PEP number in the commit summary and pull request title.
 For example, ``PEP NNN: <summary of changes>``.
+Likewise, prefix rendering infrastructure changes with ``Infra:``, linting-related alterations with ``Lint:`` and other non-PEP meta changes, such as updates to the Readme/Contributing Guide, issue/PR template, etc., with ``Meta:``.

 Sign the CLA